Meet The Team

 Woldemar Walter completed his B.Sc. and M.Sc. in macroeconomics at the Free University of Berlin, and has worked in the Federal Ministry of Finance, Deutsche Bank Research, and the Market Economy Foundation.
 The focus of his work is bilateral relationships and bank supervision.

-Anne Mdinaradze works for Berlin Economics since 2016 as an Analyst.
-She is currently on parental leave.
+Anne Mdinaradze works for Berlin Economics since 2016 as an Analyst and coordinates the German Economic Team Georgia (GET Georgia).

 After finishing her BA in Interdisciplinary Russia Studies at the University of Potsdam, she studied East European Studies with focus on Economics at the Free University in Berlin.
 During her MA studies she was an intern at the German Business Association Georgia and the Kreditanstalt für Wiederaufbau in Tbilisi.

-Diana Pascaru works at Berlin Economics since 2017 as a Project Assistant.
-She has certified knowledge of Project Management and fluently speaks German, Romanian, English and Russian.
+Diana Pascaru works at Berlin Economics since 2017 as a Project Manager.

 She graduated in law from State University of Moldova and holds a Master’s of Law Degree in International Law from Humboldt University in Berlin.

-Diana Pascaru worked for an extended period in the diplomatic service of Moldova and brings with her a broad experience in the areas of foreign policy, cooperation with international organizations, bilateral economic relations, promotion of foreign investments and development cooperation.
-Before joining Berlin Economics, she worked in the area of law and human resources at a German company.
+Diana Pascaru brings with her a broad experience in the areas of foreign policy, cooperation with international organizations, bilateral economic relations, promotion of foreign investments and development cooperation.

 After completing a degree in philology at the Republic of Moldova’s State Institute for International Relations, Alina Schneider worked in an international EU youth engagement project in Finland.